Debraheem/pyfortmesa/docs/modules/README.md

 a small Python interface is useful for repeated microphysics work.
 For general MESA module access, use [pyMesa](https://github.com/rjfarmer/pyMesa).

-Active in the MESA-enabled build:
+Active in the build for MESA calls:

 ```text
 const -> selected values from MESA const_def